What are the Most Unique Things to Do in Toronto?

 Hockey Hall of Fame

 Home to the Stanley Cup, the Hockey Hall of Fame provides a truly exclusive, interactive experience for sports fans.
-A great destination for all ages, the museum features animated life-size versions of the greatest players, hockey films, uniforms, a replica of the Montreal Canadiens Dressing room, and more.
+The museum features animated life-size versions of the greatest players, hockey films, uniforms, a replica of the Montreal Canadiens Dressing room, and more.

 shoe exhibits at the Bata Shoe Museum